July 29, 2009

 Post contains 15 words, total size 1 kb.

-Title XIII, Section 1302 (f) Information to Consumers and Dealers- Not later than 30 days after the date of the enactment of this Act, and promptly upon the update of any relevant information, the Secretary, in consultation with the Administrator of the Environmental Protection Agency, shall make available on an Internet website and through other means determined by the Secretary information about the Program, including--
+Title XIII, Section 1302 (f) Information to Consumers and Dealers- Not later than 30 days after the date of the enactment of this Act, and promptly upon the update of any relevant information, the Secretary, in consultation with the Administrator of the Environmental Protection Agency, shall make available on an Internet website and through other means determined by the Secretary information about the Program, including--If this act were really designed to help America's economy, wouldn't the qualifying cars for purchase be limited to American owned or manufactured vehicles?
+It will be interesting to see how much of the surge in auto purchases goes to overseas companies.
+The blatant bread and circuses the Obama administration has handed the people with this bill may be the only transparent thing the administration has done thus far.

 (1) how to determine if a vehicle is an eligible trade-in vehicle;